 In the heart of downtown Dallas tucked inside the Adolphus Hotel is a fabulous cafe, The Otto .
 The barista’s there know their double espresso very well.

 Ascension is another cafe I like to frequent during my visits to Dallas.
 Several locations are perched around the city, but their Uptown and downtown locations are my favorite.
 Ascension has unique blends such as The Draft Latte which is a frothy cold brew with hints of lavender.
 A must-try when spending 24 hours in Dallas.

 Royal Blue Grocery is an upscale grocer located in Downtown Dallas and Highland Park Village.
 You can find a nice selection of brews.

 Halcyon is a funky coffee joint located off of Lower Greenville.
-Although, it may be a tad farther from downtown they have a great menu to appease any coffee snob’s dream.
+Although it may be a tad farther from downtown they have a great menu to appease any coffee snob’s dream.

-Skip coffee, we will get to that later.
+Skip the coffee, we will get to that later.
 Don’t worry about looking at the menu, and start by ordering a Mandarine Mimosa.
 This cocktail is light, bubbly, and very refreshing!

 For that true Texan experience order their delicious buttery and flakey biscuits, which literally are the size of your hand.
 House preserves, honey, and butter are served on the side.

 If the biscuits didn’t fill up your tummy, get the breakfast tacos.
 In case you didn’t know, breakfast tacos are a Texan obsession.